EMT/wildtime-api/app/config/activities.md

 If you want to give yourself an extra challenge, try using just one hand – the bird only has its beak after all!
 If there are two of you, you could use one hand each and work together.
 When you have finished, look for several small stones, cones or other objects that could be your eggs.
 Place them in your nest.
 Will it hold them?
 Then, with your eggs still in the nest, give the branch a little shake to see if your nest would stand up to the wind Take pics of your nest and share with your friends.

-Thanks to the Woodland Trust for this challenge.
 You can find more bird activities over at their <a href="http://www.naturedetectives.org.uk/download/bird_pack.htm">nature detectives</a> website.

+Thanks to the Woodland Trust for this activity.

 ### Nature Perfume Pot